-Here are ten apps that will make your Chromebook experience more productive.
+Here are 10 apps that will make your Chromebook experience more productive.

 1. Gmail Offline

-Perfect for a business traveler, this app allows you to catch up on your online work when you don't have Internet access.
-So, if you don't want to pay for in-flight Wi-Fi, you can still respond to emails in the air and know that they will send as soon as you touch down and reconnect to the airport's Wi-Fi.
+Perfect for business travelers, this app allows you to catch up on your online work when you don’t have internet access.
+So, if you don’t want to pay for in-flight Wi-Fi, you can still respond to emails in the air and know that they will send as soon as you touch down and reconnect to the airport’s Wi-Fi.
 You can even access a cached version of your address book.

 You can download Gmail Offline from the Chrome Web Store, or you can select “enable offline” through your standard Gmail app settings.
 Once you begin installing it, make sure to allow it to work in offline mode.
 This will ensure that Gmail will support cached emails offline.

 By the way, you can use this functionality with the Chrome browser to get offline Gmail on any machine.

 The app has the standard editing tools–red eye reduction, spot heal, filters (you have got to have some filters), and level adjustment.
 It doesn’t have the horsepower you get with Photoshop, but it has everything the average user would need to edit a profile pic or create a meme.

 “Pixlr Touch Up offers a plug-free experience–it’s a lightweight, always-on and auto-updating, browser-based app.
 The app includes all the essential editing tools, including crop, resize, rotate, effects & fonts, enhance color, liquify, adjust contrast and more,” said Pixlr community manager, Eric Suesz.

 Pixlr Editor can open PSD files, or users can copy and paste from the clipboard.
 It’s easy to get started with and it works quickly.